Via email to: email@example.com

 Valid and reliable native language assessments should not be limited to statewide minority populations.
 Ideally, the decision about when a native language assessment will be used should be made on an individual student basis.
 If that is not possible, decisions should be made on a per school or per district basis if the student population is an underperforming group that requires additional resources.

-Are students labelled “Mobile” the same as homeless students?
+- Are students labeled “Mobile” the same as homeless students?
 Are they children from migrant farmworker families?
 Where is this subgroup captured in the state plan?

-“Performance results for a small number of asylees/refugees in their first through fifth year of enrollment in U.S. schools are not included in accountability performance indicators.”
+- “Performance results for a small number of asylees/refugees in their first through the fifth year of enrollment in U.S. schools are not included in accountability performance indicators.”
 Please explain.

 It is not our purpose to painstakingly go through the plan identifying these types of questions for every issue discussed.
 They are included here to illustrate that these are the types of questions that the draft does not appear to anticipate and therefore does not answer.
 The plan would be more compelling and effective if efforts were made to make it accessible to individuals who are not TEA employees.